Digital-Identity-Labs/shibkit-meta_meta/README.md

 * The source list of federations is _far_ from complete.
 * For development and testing the provided lists should be fine but please DO NOT use the provided federation source lists in production without manually checking their contents or using your own edited version.
 Your federation will have its own guidelines for verifying their certificate and metadata, please read them and check that the certificate and source URL you are using are correct.
 Your chain of trust should not originate in a file on Github, even if the creators are nice people.
 * MetaMeta is using far too much memory when processing metadata XML.
 * MetaMeta is not compatible with JRuby yet (but we hope it will be)
+* Not yet tested on Windows, although it detects Windows and tries to compensate.

 ## INSTALLATION